salmazz/salmazz/README.md

  - 🔭 I’m currently working on big and special application will you get love it
 - 🌱 learning Advanced PHP Laravel and more technologies
 - 👯 I’m looking to collaborate on Useful application to helpful the our community
-- 💬 Ask me about Web Development , Javascript, Vuejs, PHP and PHP frameworks and more
+- 💬 Ask me about Web Development , Javascript, Vuejs, Python , PHP and PHP frameworks and more
 - 📫 How to reach me: you can reach me on [https://salma-mehanny.com](https://salma-mehanny.com)
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I love writing and I will work on writing articles soon :blue_book: